Functional ultrasound imaging: Functional connectivity / resting state

-awake fUS imaging
+Awake fUS imaging

 Using dedicated ultralight probes, it is possible to perform freely-moving experiments in rats or mice.
 The size of the probes and electromagnetic-compatibility of fUS means it can also be used easily on head-fixed setups for mice or in electrophysiology chambers in primate.

-Clinical applications
+Clinical

 Neonates

 Thanks to its portability, fUS has also been used in clinics in awake neonates.
 Functional ultrasound imaging can be applied to neonatal brain imaging in a non-invasive manner through the fontanel window.
 Ultrasound is usually performed in this case, which means that the current procedures does not have to be changed.
 High quality angiographic images could help diagnose vascular diseases such as perinatal ischemia or ventricular hemorrhage.